Otomi: Native territory

 The ethnic territory of the Otomi has historically been central Mexico.
 Since pre-Hispanic times, the Otomi people have inhabited that region and are considered native peoples of the Mexican highlands.
-The Otomi may have been found in Mesoamerica at least since the beginning of the sedentism, or the settling of the nomadic population, which took place in the eighth millennium B.C.E.
+The Otomi may have been found in Mesoamerica at least since the onset of sedentism, or the settling of the nomadic population, which took place in the eighth millennium B.C.E.
 Occupation of the Otomi in central Mexico then refers to the fact that the linguistic chains between the Otomanguean languages are more or less intact, so that the linguistically closest members of the family are also close in the spatial sense.
 The first separation of the Otomi group occurred when the eastern languages separated from the western languages.
 The western branch is composed of two major branches: the Tlapaneco-Manguean-speaking peoples and the Oto-Pame-speaking peoples.
 Among the latter are the Otomi, settled in the Mexican Neovolcanic Axis along with the rest of the peoples that form part of the same Otomanguean branch: Mazahuas, Matlatzincas, Tlahuicas, Chichimecas.

 The Otomi currently occupy a fragmented territory that extends through the states of Mexico, Hidalgo, Querétaro, Guanajuato, Michoacán, Tlaxcala, Puebla and Veracruz.
 All these states are located in the heart of the Mexican Republic and concentrate most of the country's population.
 The areas with the highest concentrations of Otomi population are the Mezquital Valley, the Eastern Highlands, the Semi-desert at Peña de Bernal, Querétaro and the north of the state of Mexico.
 Isolated from these large groups that concentrate around 80% of the total number of members of this Indigenous people are the Otomi of Zitácuaro (Michoacán), those of Tierra Blanca (Guanajuato) and those that still remain in Ixtenco (Tlaxcala).
 Due to the territory in which they are located, the Otomi live in an intense relationship with large metropolitan areas such as the Metropolitan Zone of Mexico City, the city of Puebla, Toluca and Santiago de Querétaro, places where many of them have had to emigrate in search of better job opportunities.